What to consider when selecting a solar storage solution

 To size a system that will best fit your needs, we recommend making a list of all the devices you plan on running.
 Get the wattage information, or the amps and volts of the product, and provide an average run time per device.
 The Renogy solar panel calculator is a great tool that makes it a quick and easy process to help determine your specific needs.

-Can I wire different battery types and sizes together?
+Can I wire different deep cycle battery types and sizes together?

 We recommend wiring batteries of the same type and amp hour rating, i.e. if you go with absorbed glass matt batteries, all the batteries in your battery bank should be AGM batteries.
 This will limit any efficiency loss due to having different batteries.